The express 1-day service is not currently available to foreign nationals, only Thais.

 Once called, you will be given a day to collect your authenticated documents and the option to have them posted to you.
 The standard pick-up/delivery time is 2 days.

-When you get your documents back, you have completed the process.
 Keep everything safely together in an envelope.
 You will need all these documents to present to the Amphur office (government office) of your choice when you go to register your marriage after the ceremony.

 Of course, you can register your marriage before the ceremony, it's up to you.

-What Marriage Documents to Take to the Registrar
+Marriage Documents Required by the Registrar

 When you go to register your marriage at the government office, you will need to take the following documents: